S.L. Benfica in international football: European resurgence

 After two unsuccessful seasons, Benfica returned to the European Cup, reaching the final.
-After getting revenge on Anderlecht in the quarter-finals, and Steaua București in the semi-finals, advancing to their sixth final in the competition, where they met PSV in a match played at Stuttgart's Neckarstadion on 25 May 1988.
+After getting revenge on Anderlecht in the quarter-finals, Benfica defeated Steaua București in the semi-finals, advancing to their sixth final in the competition, where they met PSV in a match played at Stuttgart's Neckarstadion on 25 May 1988.
 Following a goalless draw at the end of extra time, the match was decided by a penalty shoot-out.
-The Dutch side – fielding five Netherlands national team players that would go on to conquer the UEFA Euro 1988 a month later – converted all of their penalty kicks, whereas António Veloso allowed goalkeeper Hans van Breukelen to defend his penalty kick, and sealed Benfica's fourth consecutive European Cup final loss.
+The Dutch side, fielding five Netherlands national team players that would go on to conquer the UEFA Euro 1988 a month later, converted all of their penalty kicks, whereas António Veloso allowed goalkeeper Hans van Breukelen to defend his penalty kick, and sealed Benfica's fourth consecutive European Cup final loss.

 Two years later, Benfica returned to a European Cup final, again under the command of Sven-Göran Eriksson, with a team that included Brazilian internationals Ricardo Gomes and Aldair, and midfielders Valdo and Jonas Thern.
 The club eliminated Marseille in the semi-finals with a controversial goal by Vata, reaching its seventh European Cup final.
 Before the final, Eusébio visited Béla Guttmann's grave in a symbolic attempt to break the supposed "curse".
-On May 23, 1990, in Vienna, Benfica faced the reigning champion Milan at the Praterstadion, but could not prevent Frank Rijkaard's solitary goal, which gave the Italian team its second consecutive title in the competition.
+On May 23, 1990, in Vienna, Benfica faced the reigning European champion Milan at the Praterstadion, but could not prevent Frank Rijkaard's solitary goal, which gave the Italian team its second consecutive title in the competition.

 In 1991–92, Benfica took part in the last edition of the European Cup before being reformulated and converted into the UEFA Champions League.
 They reached the tournament's group stage after beating the English champion Arsenal, in Highbury, with Isaías and Vasili Kulkov scoring in extra time.
 In the group stage, Benfica ended in third place, behind Barcelona and Sparta Prague, being eliminated after losing to the Catalans in the last and decisive game.
 In 1992–93, Benfica reached the quarter-finals of the UEFA Cup, beating eventual winners Juventus at home (their only loss in the competition), but losing 3–0 in Turin.

 The following season, Benfica returned to the Cup Winners' Cup and reached the semi-finals after a 5–5 aggregate draw against Bayer Leverkusen in the quarter-finals, advancing on the away goals rule.
 In the first leg of the semi-finals, played at the Estádio da Luz in Lisbon, Benfica defeated Parma 2–1, despite Vítor Paneira missing a penalty.
 However, in the return leg, centre-back Carlos Mozer was sent off on the 20th minute and the team resisted for 55 minutes before Roberto Sensini scored the only goal of the match, which put the Italians through.
 In the 1994–95, in Benfica made its debut in the reformulated Champions League, winning its group but falling to title holders Milan in the quarter-finals.